Foreign Language-Classical Studies (CLA)

 GEP Global Knowledge, GEP Humanities

-Study of the formation of ideas and practices regarding gender, ethnicity, and identity in the ancient Greek and Roman world, with attention to both continuities and difference between ancient and modern views
+Study of the formation of ideas and practices regarding gender, ethnicity, and identity in the ancient Greek and Roman world, with attention to both continuities and differences between ancient and modern views.

 R: Sophomore Standing